bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 Two points will turn out to be crucial for the actual relativity stuff: (1) Normalization doesn't work on a vector that has a length of zero.
 That's because no matter how we stretch it or shrink it, it will still have a length of 0, not 1.
 (2) The normalization is arbitrary.
-As long as a vector isn't exactly the zero vector, it can be stretched or shrunk to have *any* standard length.
+As long as a vector doesn't have a length of exactly zero, it can be stretched or shrunk to have *any* standard length.
 In the image above, all three vectors have been normalized to 5 graph-paper squares in length.
 Is that "wrong" because it's not *one* square?
 No, because in some other set of units it *would* be 1.
 In fact, the graph paper I used was sold in the US and has 5 squares per inch (an archaic unit used in that country).
 So in that sense those vectors *are* normalized "correctly."

 Now what happens when we use this on a spacetime diagram?
 The idea would be to chop out some short segment of a world-line, draw an arrow-head on the forward (future) end of it, normalize that, and call that a direction in spacetime.
 I've tried to depict that in the diagram below.
 (But I'm a bad artist, so my pink scissors look like squids or something.
 Sorry.)